charliecash310/Threat-Hunt-Event-Assistance/Threat Hunt Assistance.md

 # Flag 1 - Initial Execution Detection

-` Throughout the threat hunt, the table `'DeviceProcessEvents'` was very key in order to examine the logs.
+- Throughout the threat hunt, the table `DeviceProcessEvents` was very key in order to examine the logs.

-For Flag 1, we're looking at Initial Execution Detection
+- For Flag 1, we're looking at Initial Execution Detection

-When I read what to hunt and saw 'script', the first thing that came to mind was PowerShell and Command Prompt.
+- When I read what to hunt and saw 'script', the first thing that came to mind was PowerShell and Command Prompt.
 Further on, the question asked

 `"What was the first CLI (command line interface) parameter name used during the execution of the suspicious program?"`

-After looking back and forth at was being asked of the flag and examining logs `"unusual execution"` was key in order to find this flag.
+- After looking back and forth at was being asked of the flag and examining logs `"unusual execution"` was key in order to find this flag.

-The earliest anomalous execution of powershell being executed was October 9th, 2025 @ 12:22 PM `
+- The earliest anomalous execution of powershell being executed was October 9th, 2025 @ 12:22 PM `

 <img width="1196" height="127" alt="image" src="https://github.com/user-attachments/assets/ecbd8370-1de8-4876-9cad-4ba3b1dd5cb5" />

 <img width="2075" height="384" alt="image" src="https://github.com/user-attachments/assets/87d0806a-00b6-4c40-89f1-1ff60438bee9" />

-Upon looking at the log activity for powershell executables we can see the first CLI parameter is set to `-ExecutionPolicy`.
+- Upon looking at the log activity for powershell executables we can see the first CLI parameter is set to `-ExecutionPolicy`.
 First time it was executed was on October 6th, 2025 at 6:00:48 AM

-This eventually occurred again for a powershell.exe process called `SupportTool.ps1` for October 9th, 2025 during 12:22:27 PM UTC
+- This eventually occurred again for a powershell.exe process called `SupportTool.ps1` for October 9th, 2025 during 12:22:27 PM UTC

 ---------------------------------------------------